timjogorman/RicherEventDescription/ms-amr.md

              :ARG1 b))
 ```

-As another example, consider the three different instances of "b" in the following sentence:
+As another example, consider the two different instances of "b" in the following sentence:

 "The boy ran off to California and arrived on Tuesday"
 ```